engr101staff/engr101matlab/_sources/functions_in_cpp/main.rst

 TODO video (live coding with Lobster): slides 3-5, 7

+Here's the code that we wrote in the previous video, if you'd like to play with it more:

+TODO include Lobster code (17_01)

 As we saw in the previous video, here's the basic structure of a function in C++:

 .. code-block:: cpp